TURX/kdeconnect-mac/README.md

 ### macOS

-To compile or run this project, a latest Xcode with an Apple ID (Apple Developer Program enrollment is not necessary) is required.
-As Xcode could be installed only on macOS, any interested developer should have a latest macOS environment.
+To compile or run this project, the latest Xcode with an Apple ID (Apple Developer Program enrollment is not necessary) is required.
+As Xcode can only be installed on macOS, any interested developer should have the latest macOS environment.

-The best and most stable way is to purchase an Apple device with latest macOS supported.
-If the interested developer has insufficiency in funds, there are several alternative options:
+The best and most stable way is to purchase an Apple device with the latest macOS supported.
+If the interested developer has an insufficiency of funds, there are several alternative options:

 - **Virtual Machine:** A convenient but not performance-optimized way, and there are many tutorials online.
 - **Hackintosh:** The developer could try to run macOS with amd64 arch on their own PCs.
 See [OpenCore](https://dortania.github.io/OpenCore-Install-Guide/).
-- **Public Devices:** The developer might visit nearby universities or public libraries to seek the access for an Apple device.
+- **Public Devices:** The developer might visit nearby universities or public libraries to seek access to an Apple device.

 ### Frameworks